nomad-software/nomad.uk.net/markdown/articles/working-with-files-in-the-d-programming-language.md

 ### Read _n_ bytes from a file

-This example uses the <code>read</code> function again but this time uses the second parameter to define a limit of bytes to read.
+This example uses the `read` function again but this time uses the second parameter to define a limit of bytes to read.
 If the file is smaller than the defined limit, only the data in the file will be returned.

 <script src="https://gist.github.com/nomad-software/16f932512ff84c5894160bc07a89e5c6.js"></script>